-Last season Tavares broke out for 28 tallies in 48 games, earning him 3rd most goals in the league behind Lightning sniper Steven Stamkos and Capitals icon Alex Ovechkin.
-He’s officially part of the conversation for best goal scorer in the game.
+Last season Tavares broke out for 28 tallies in 48 games, earning himself the 3rd most goals scored in the league behind Lightning sniper Steven Stamkos and Capitals icon Alex Ovechkin.
+Now, Tavares is officially part of the conversation for best goal scorer in the game.

-Tavares’ ability to fire home pucks is ranged in weaponry.
-He releases with blinking speed when he’s shooting, and he dangles his way through goaltenders with impressive hands when a deke is required.
+Tavares’s ability to fire home pucks is ranged in weaponry.
+He releases with blinding speed when he’s shooting, and he dangles his way through goaltenders with impressive hands when a deke is required.
 His comprehension of good playmaking prevents him from selfishly shooting on every opportunity, making Tavares unpredictably dangerous offensively.
 Watch him score.

 Marian Gaborik 5

-Gaborik is a manipulator of the high slot.
+Gaborik is a manipulator of the high slot like few others.
 Some goal scorers always seem to find open space on that crowded ice surface and Gaborik’s one of the best.
 As a member of the Minnesota Wild Gaborik’s goal scoring prowess was on display in a 5 goal performance against his future team, the New York Rangers.

 Phil Kessel 4

 Kessel is often criticized for his softness.
-Here’s the thing – Phil Kessel is a throw back goal scorer, styled in the mould of a great 80′s gunner.
-His all round game is improving with age, but does anyone really care if the Leafs’ best goal scorer since Dave Andreychuk starts blocking shots and battling in more scrums?
+Here’s the thing: Phil Kessel is a throw back goal scorer, styled in the mould of a great 80′s gunner.
+His all round game is improving with age, but it’s not great and it never will be.
+But, does anyone really care if the Leafs’ best goal scorer since Dave Andreychuk starts blocking shots and battling in more scrums?
 Not really.
 Phil’s a weapon of mass production, not a dime-a-dozen foot soldier.

 Sidney Crosby 3

 Sidney Crosby has very quick hands, a superb shot, and an uncanny ability to move at a higher speed than everyone else.
-While Crosby rockets around with the puck, goalies must have fits, never knowing whether Sid will make a ridiculous pass or without warning, unleash a bullet perfectly aimed at a kink in the armour.
+While Crosby rockets around the ice with the puck, goalies must have fits, never knowing whether Sid will make a ridiculous pass, or without warning unleash a bullet perfectly aimed at a kink in the armour.

 Alexander Ovechkin 2

-One thing that really separates Alex’s scoring prowess from the previously mentioned players on this list is his ability to score goals from anywhere with a wrist shot.
-Ovechkin can wire home a wrister from long range because his is more powerful than 80% of the slap shots in the league.
+One thing that really separates Alex from the previously mentioned players on this list is his ability to score goals from anywhere with a wrist shot.
+Ovechkin can wire home a wrister from long range because his wrist shot is more powerful than 80% of the slap shots in the league.

 When Ovechkin gets revved up he’s a real treat to watch.
 His offensive attacks are explosive bursts of pace, power and pure determination.
-He’ll fly wide and cut to the net for a hard fought goal, or he’ll lean back, quickly cross to the middle of the ice in the high slot, and fire away, whistling one past a goaltenders’ ears for a top shelf finale.
+He’ll fly wide and cut to the net for a hard fought tally, or he’ll lean back, quickly cross to the middle of the ice, and fire away, whistling one past a goaltenders’ ears for a top shelf finale.
 Enjoy this video entitled – The Best Of Alexander Ovechkin

 Steven Stamkos 1